-STROUD.-At a meeting of Chartists on Monday, 10 use one, unless, indeed, it was when he mustered the following resolutions were carried unanimously: | the 500,000 Tipperary boys, to put down those rasto defer it whilst next Monday evening, when all those "That we, the members of the Stroud Charter Asso- cally Chartists, who refused to starve magnaniwho are tired of slavery, and anxious for freedom, are ciation, viewing the wars at China and India as unboly, expected to attend.
-Down with tyranny! > ASSOCIATION ROOM, ASTON STREET.-The usual Government, emphatically denounce any Government, tained, no matter what was said to the contrary, ter Association, hail with delight the opportunity broken little grocer was entrusted with so congenial afforded the electors and non-electors of Nottingham to an ensign of authority !
-There should be a general STEELHOUSE LANE MEETING.-The meeting of this establish the purity of election, and urge upon them to clatter of coffins, and rattling of breastplates, in that body was held at the Ship Inn, Steelhouse-lane, on use every exertion to maintain the power of the people death's head and cross bones locality.
-Look Tuesday evening last, Mr. Taylor, printer, in the chair. in the election of Mr. Jeseph Sturge."-"That the next at Marshal Suze-Reynolds how gently John Campbell, were nominated to serve on the new The meeting was addressed by Mr. Mason and others, Council of the Stroud Charter Association deem it a he has roared-that whilem made the welking duty incumbent upon them to render every assistance ring-since he was made chief soller of in their power to enhance the cause of the people, and distressed chairs, tables, bedsteads, &c.
+STROUD.-At a meeting of Chartists on Monday, 10 use one, unless, indeed, it was when he mustered the following resolutions were carried unanimously:- | the 500,000 Tipperary boys, to put down those ras-That we, the members of the Stroud Charter Asso- cally Chartists, who refused to starve magnan ciation, viewing the wars at China and India as unboly, mously.
+On the other side was Pickinninny Curriu unjust, and anti-Christian on the part of the British-he begged his pardon, now Curran.
+He mainopposition to the people of this realm, and pledge our- when they got the Greek crosses added to it-for selves, as lovers of peace, to cripple the resources of although such crosses were not orthodox, they were orthcoming election of the Executive; after which articles."-"That we, the members of the Strond Char not Coohist lift up its head and rejoice now the ter Association, hail with delight the opportunity broken little grocer was entrusted with so congenial afforded the electors and non-electors of Nottingham to an ensign of authority?
+There should be a general establish the purity of election, and urge upon them to clatter of coffins, and rattling of breastplates, in that use every exertion to maintain the power of the people death's head and cross bones locality.
+Look in the election of Mr. Joseph Sturge."-"That the next at Marshal Suxe-Reynolds how gently Council of the Stroud Charter Association deem it a he has roared-that whilem made the welkin duty incumbent upon them to render every assistance ring-since he was made chief seller of in their power to enhance the cause of the people, and distressed chairs, tables, bedsteads, &c.
 Tom Ray, destroy the power of the adversary.
-We, therefore, earnestly, though painfully, exhort those members who, would soon come to terms with any Government SHORMAKERS' ASSOCIATION.-The members of this earnestly, though painfully, exhort those members who, public estimation, once again to come to the help of the Exchange dead weight, and make room for some MONKWEARMOUTH -Since the last report from this place, the Chartists have been deprived of the use of a reason for refusing the further use of the room, that he was afraid that he would be deprived of his license by the magistrates if he accurately the room, that he was afraid that he would be deprived of his license by the magistrates if he accurately the room, that and joined that association.
-Ten shillings a-week BLACK HORSE ASSOCIATION.-An address was de- by the magistrates if he permitted the Chartists to meet was a poor allowance for such promising young livered to this spirited body on Tuesday evening last, in his house.
-This is mere pretence; he ought to have considered this danger, if danger there was, before £10,000 was expended.
-Let the generous people, Thomas Soar.
+We, therefore, too, he had helped to put in his terms and Tom earnestly, though painfully, exhort those members who. by non-subscriptions, render us powerless in the hands that would give him a better salary than they could of the enemy, and cripple us in the maintenance of -thus they would get rid of part of the Cornpublic estimation, once again to come to the help of the Exchange dead weight, and make room for some weak against the mighty."